practical-neuroimaging/practical-neuroimaging.github.com/schedule_2015.rst

 * Notepad++.

-You can use any other text editor, but we'll be doing text editor challenges through the course to check your progress in learning the editor.
+You can use any other text editor, but we'll be doing text editor challenges through the course to teach ourselves speed and shortcuts for our editors.

-This list comes from
-http://www.rackspace.com/blog/text-editor-madness-bracket-vote-for-your-favorite
-with the edition of TextMate (because we know at least one extremely efficient coder who uses it).
+The list of editors comes from http://www.rackspace.com/blog/text-editor-madness-bracket-vote-for-your-favorite with the edition of TextMate (because we know at least one extremely efficient coder who uses it).